NATIONAL CBD DAY

 The Beatles release “Yellow Submarine” in the United States.
 The flip side of the single included the song “Eleanor Rigby.”

-President Richard Nixon announced on national television that he would resign the presidency effective noon the next day.
+President Richard Nixon informed the public on national television that he would resign the presidency effective noon the next day.

-A British mail train becomes the target of a heist when 15 thieves relieve a mail car of £2.6 million.
-All the thieves are later convicted but the mastermind and insider is never revealed.
+A British mail train becomes the target of a heist.
+In the robbery, 15 thieves relieve a mail car of £2.6 million.
+While all of the thieves are later captured and convicted, the mastermind and insider is never revealed.

 In the new agreement, Major League Baseball will permit two new National League teams in 1993.
 The teams added in the expansion year were Colorado Rockies and the Florida Marlins (Miami Marlins).